-What is romesco?
+What is Spanish Romesco sauce?

 It's a tomato-based sauce originating in Spain.
 There are several versions, and, similar to gazpacho, some have bread and some don't.

 I was taught this recipe by a Spanish woman who wouldn't even think of not adding bread, so I'm following her lead.
-After experimenting a bit, I find that the romesco sauce with bread is superior to the one without.

-- Bread - white bread, such as baguette or other crusty bread, is the best.
-You don't use the crust but their crumb is denser and with good flavor.
+- Bread: white bread, such as baguette or other crusty bread, is the best.
+You don't use the crust, but their crumb is denser and with good flavor.
 That said, you can even use white sandwich bread.

 - Garlic: roasting it before is a game-changer.
 So much flavor without the acrid undertone.